jameslester78/arqivaTechTest/README.md

 You Will Need:

 - An AWS Account
-- A S3 bucket with read and write permissions
+- A S3 bucket which you can read and write to
 - A SQL Server RDS with admin permissions
 - Spark installed locally
-- Jupyter Installation
+- A Local Jupyter Installation
 - SQL Management Studio or other tool to query SQL Server

 The Following Python Libraries